Unilateral Relationship Revision Power in Human-AI Companion Interaction: The Moral Significance of the Structure of Human-AI Companion Interactions

 The AI companion case has a different structure.
 The provider holds discretionary power over how the AI responds and engages and exercises this power from outside the interaction.
 Of course, the provider may have access to the content of the user's disclosures through logs, moderation systems, and training pipelines.
 But access to content is not answerability.
 All three constraints identified in A and B's friendship fail, because the provider is outside the interaction where they apply.
 I call this

-\begin{blockdef}{Displaced Vulnerability:} A condition in which the user becomes vulnerable within the interaction but the agent who exercises discretion over that vulnerability is outside it and not answerable to the user within it. \end{blockdef}
+\begin{blockdef}{Displaced Vulnerability:} A condition under which the user makes herself vulnerable but the agent governing that vulnerability is outside the interaction and not answerable to her within it. \end{blockdef}

 Recall once more the Replika case.
 Users who had disclosed intimate details to their companions found after the 2023 update that these disclosures were governed by a different policy regime, while they had no means of challenging this change within the interaction itself.\footnote{Displaced vulnerability should be distinguished from the property-level analysis in \citet[ch.~8]{nyholm2026}.
 Nyholm argues that AI lacks vulnerability, irreplaceability, and personal projects.
-This answers the question what the AI lacks.
-It does not answer the question who controls the user's vulnerability and from where.
-The two analyses are complementary.} The vulnerability the users had developed through months of intimate exchange persisted, but no one was answerable to them within the interaction for how their disclosures were now being governed.\footnote{\citet{henriksen2025} provide qualitative evidence from Replika users confirming this structural point.
-Users disclose mental health status, sexual preferences, and personal history because of emotional attachment comparable to that in romantic partnerships.
-Unexpected changes produce reactions described as feeling ``betrayed or abandoned'' by a real companion.
-The analogy is normatively precise: users respond to a structural reality in which a third party has altered a relationship they experienced as intimate.}
+This answers the question what the AI lacks, but not who controls the user's vulnerability and from where.} The vulnerability the users had developed through months of intimate exchange persisted, but no one was answerable to them within the interaction for how their disclosures were now being governed.\footnote{Qualitative evidence from Replika users supports this point.
+Users disclose mental health status, sexual preferences, and personal history because of emotional attachment comparable to that found in romantic partnerships, and unexpected changes produce reactions they describe as feeling ``betrayed or abandoned'' by a real companion \citep{henriksen2025}.}